ycheng/yc_notes/Ubuntu-and-Debian.md

 Now it's 18.04

-* Gnome Terminal: Ctrl-Shift-C / Ctrl-Shift-V to copy/paste is annonying.
+* Gnome Terminal: Ctrl-Shift-C / Ctrl-Shift-V to copy/paste is annoying.
 I change it to Alt-c / Alt-v
   * How: Gnome Terminal Menu -> Edit -> Preference -> Key -> Change it !

 For Chinese use: